AmaneTsukishiro/AmaneTsukishiro/README.md

 # Researches
 My research interest includes, but not exclusively, the following:
++ Topology
++ Generalised Functions
 + Foundations of Mathematics
-+ Topology
 + Theoretical Computer Science
 + Mathematical Economics
-+ Theories of Generalised Functions
 + Analysis of Electric and Acoustic Circuits
 + Philosophy of Mathematics
 + Philosophy of Law

 I am writing comprehensive textbooks on mathematical sciences, including [the theory of computation](https://amntksr.booth.pm/items/1536898), [nonstandard analysis](https://amntksr.booth.pm/items/1536942) and [social choice theory](https://amntksr.booth.pm/items/1593809).
-One aim of my writing is to introduce lesser-known but interesting fields of mathematics and related areas.
+One aim of my writing is to introduce lesser-known but interesting topics in mathematics and related fields.

 # Programming
 The following are main programming languages I have experienced: